PayeeProof

 expected.asset / provided.assetUse a stable symbol such as USDC or USDT.

-expected.address / provided.addressThese are the most important fields for a first integration.
+expected.address / provided.addressThese are the most important fields for a first risk-control integration.

 memoOptional.
 Include it for memo or tag based destinations.